ynotstartups/ynotstartups.github.io/notes/minimalism.md

 Because I don't have the urge to buy things, I have a large proportion of my salary leftover every month, then I learned about FIRE, see below.

-## On Finance

-Minimalism is also anti-consumerism, this enables me to start the journey of Financial Independence, Retire Early.

-> Financial Independence, Retire Early (FIRE) is a movement of people devoted
-> to a program of extreme savings and investment that aims to allow them to
-> retire far earlier than traditional budgets and retirement plans would
-> permit. -- investopedia

-Applications of minimalism in investing:

-- automatic investment using direct debit
-- minimalistic portfolio consists of two funds

 ## On household cleaning

 It makes cleaning easier because